 University of California researchers define agricultural tourism (agritourism) as any income-generating activity conducted on a working farm or ranch for the enjoyment and education of visitors.
 It includes the interpretation of the natural, cultural, historic, and environmental assets of the land and the people working on it.

-The USDA provides a list of activities that it categorizes as agritourism in the Alternative Enterprises and Agritourism resource manual.
-These practices include educational activities, hospitality services, outdoor recreation, alternative marketing, and creation or sale of value-added products.
+The Agricultural Marketing Resource Center (AgMRC) provides a list of business activities that it categorizes as agritourism.
+Examples of agritourism activities include but are not limited to U-Pick farms, on-farm markets, pumpkin patches and corn mazes, outdoor recreation, farm stays, demonstration farms and more.
 The purpose of these enterprises is multi-faceted.
 As the U.S. Natural Resources Conservation Service (NRCS) describes it: “farmers and ranchers rely on the natural resources of their land - the soil, water, air, plants, wildlife, and scenery - to keep their family on the farm and the farm in their family.”
 Agritourism can play a role in maintaining the land’s resources and enable the development of a more sustainable food system.

 **This page gives general information about agritourism as an important part of sustainable agriculture.
 If you are interested in learning about our Agritourism program, which includes resources, training, and a website for farmers to promote their operations, visit our agritourism website.